wmccracken/pandoc_resume/markdown/resume.md

 - Conducted an architecture review and facilitated improvements for the Splunk architecture at a major pharmaceutical company.
 - Contributed to SOC duties for a large pharmaceutical company.
 - Offered comprehensive IT support for a significant government contractor, encompassing telecom assistance, vmWare support, networking, and multi-location monitoring tool implementation.
+  - Networking support included prototyping integration of new PaloAlto and Aruba equipment with existing network confurations through the use of tools such as GNS3.
+  - Monitoring tool implementation included testing and deploying Grafana, InfluxDB, Clickhouse, Telegraf and customization of Netflow/Sflow collectors.

 Dec 2017 - Apr 2019
 :   **Director, Operations Support Systems**; Data Intensity